 Instituting divorce proceedings is difficult.
-The end of a marriage is painful and navigating the legal process can be very daunting.
-At Moore Family Law Group, your emotional, mental, physical, and financial well-being are paramount.
-We help you through this difficult time so that you are able to focus more on supporting your family’s well-being.
+The end of a marriage is painful, and navigating the legal process can be very daunting.
+At Moore Family Law Group, our California divorce attorneys prioritize your emotional, mental, physical, and financial well-being.
+We guide you through this challenging time so that you can focus more on supporting your family.
 Here is an overview of the California divorce process.

 Either you or your spouse must be a resident of California for at least six months prior to filing for divorce.
 You should also be a resident of your present county for at least three months prior to filing.
 If you haven’t lived there for three months, you may institute the action in the California county you previously lived in.
 There is no requirement for cohabitation so you don’t have to be living together prior to filing.